Sarah Kerrigan: In StarCraft II: Wings of Liberty

 Kerrigan returns in StarCraft II: Wings of Liberty (2010).
 At BlizzCon 2007, Chris Metzen explained that in the years after Brood War, Kerrigan relocated to Char, pulling back most of the Zerg, and has since been quiet.
 She has the power to wipe out all her enemies but has not, creating a tense state of peace in the sector.
 Metzen also indicated an interest in exploring if there was any humanity left in Kerrigan or if she is beyond redemption in her current state.
 He revealed that Kerrigan's withdrawal has little to do with any suspicion she has of Duran, who is revealed towards the end of Brood War to be conducting secret experiments on creating a Protoss/Zerg hybrid; she does not know much about him, but in the time after Brood War, she is beginning to piece together the puzzle surrounding his motives.
 At BlizzCon 2008, Kerrigan made two brief appearances in cinematic trailers, one during an attack on a Terran city that was captured on video, and again in a series of caverns where Zeratul was studying ancient runes; in the latter, Kerrigan implies she has been waiting for his arrival.

-Kerrigan in her mostly human form again, in the arms of Jim Raynor.
-The scene was criticized for reducing Kerrigan to a damsel in distress.

 In StarCraft II, Kerrigan launches an attack on the Terran Dominion colonies, in pursuit of various pieces of a Xel'naga artifact.
 Coincidentally, Jim Raynor is also pursuing these artifacts under the employment of a secretive group called the Moebius Foundation.
 Raynor's forces and Kerrigan battle throughout the pursuit.
 It is revealed that the Mobius Foundation is controlled by Valerian Mengsk, the son of Arcturus Mengsk, who opposes his father's methods of ruling of the Dominion.
 Valerian explains to Raynor that the Xel'naga artifacts, when pieced together, have the power to return Kerrigan to her human form.
 At one point, Zeratul suddenly appears on board Raynor's ship, allowing him to discover an ancient Xel'naga prophecy that Kerrigan must live as she will save the universe from a coming war against Protoss-Zerg hybrids.
 After learning this, Raynor mounts an invasion on Char in collaboration with Dominion forces under the control of Valerian, to eliminate the Zerg and rescue Kerrigan.
 The Xel'naga artifact releases an energy blast that kills the Zerg, and mostly returns Kerrigan to her human form.
 Raynor then carries the weakened Kerrigan over the ruined battlefield to safety.